Monday.com surpassed $130M ARR before the remote-work boom – TechCrunch

 Revenue expansion was not our only topic.
 We also chatted with the pair of execs about customer acquisition costs and how to a run a SaaS business without terrifying burn.
 The Monday.com crew had more news up their sleeve, like when they expect the unicorn to become cash-flow positive.

-We’ve excised a larger-than-usual chunk of the interview for sharing as there’s a lot to take in:
+We’ve excised a larger-than-usual chunk of the interview for sharing, as there’s a lot to take in:

 After the jump, we dig a bit deeper into the obvious IPO candidate